Calabarzon babbler

 The Calabarzon babbler (Sterrhoptilus affinis) is a species of bird in the family Zosteropidae.
 It is endemic to the Philippines found in the island of Luzon.
 Contrary to its name, it is also found outside the Calabarzon region where it also inhabits Central Luzon, Bicol Peninsula and Catanduanes.
 Its natural habitat is tropical moist lowland forest.
 It previously was considered a subspecies of the black-crowned babbler (Sterrhoptilus nigrocapitatus).

 Description and taxonomy

-EBird describes it as "A fairly small bird of lowland and foothill forest and edge.
-Has a gray back and cheek with fine pale streaks, dark wings and tail with white outer tail feathers, white underparts, a pale rufous throat, and a black crown.
-Note the slender black bill.
-Often joins mixed-species flocks and sometimes hangs upside down while feeding.
-Somewhat similar to green-backed whistler, especially from below, but smaller, with a pale rufous throat and a black crown.
-Voice includes a medium-pitched 'poo piuu!' with the second note downslurred."
-This species is monotypic.
+This is a small bird found in lowland and foothill forest in Luzon.
+It has a grayish back and cheek with faint streakings and has white outer tail feathers and underparts.
+It has a throat with an orange was and a sooty black cap.
+Contrary to its name, this species is closer related to White-eyes and are in the same family as them.

+This species was formally described in 1907 by the Australian-American ornithologist Richard Crittenden McGregor as Zosterornis affinis based on a specimen collected in Lamao, Bataan on the island of Luzon in the Philippines.
+The specific epithet is Latin meaning "related", "allied" or "neighbourly".